 The Sloss Furnaces

-Industrial ruin tourism has a certain post-apocalyptic allure, but it's usually tempered by fears of vicious dogs, imprisonment, lockjaw, and crippling injury.
+Industrial-ruin tourism has a certain post-apocalyptic allure, but it's usually tempered by fears of vicious dogs, crippling injury, imprisonment, and lockjaw.

-How fortunate we are, then, to have The Sloss Furnaces.
+How fortunate are we, then, to have The Sloss Furnaces.
 Visitors can wander around an immense, rusting, turn-of-the-20th-century blast furnace, and never worry about trespassing.
 It's a national historic landmark!

 The Sloss Furnaces were built 100+ years ago when Birmingham was an iron industry boom town (with an honorary statue of Vulcan).
 In its heyday, Sloss -- only a few blocks east of the city's center -- smelted over a thousand tons of pig iron a day.

-That ended in 1971, shut down by plastic pipe, foreign competition, and the Clean Air Act.
+That ended in 1971, run out of business by foreign competition and the Clean Air Act.
 Sloss lay abandoned for ten years, acquiring the entropic crust of decay and overgrowth that every good ruin needs.
 Birmingham then spent months sandblasting, painting, planting flowers and grass, and sprucing up the place into something that it did not resemble when it was making pig iron, and opened it to the public.

-Had you toured Sloss when it was still in business, you probably wouldn't have seen much through the smoke and searing waves of heat.
-You also might have been suffocated by poisonous gases and fallen into the furnace, ruining a perfectly good batch of pig iron, as happened with workers on more than one occasion.
+Had you toured Sloss when it was still in business, you probably wouldn't have seen much; the smoke and searing waves of heat would ruin your view.
+You also might have been suffocated by poisonous gases, or simply fallen into the furnace, ruining a perfectly good batch of pig iron.
+It happened with Sloss workers on more than one occasion.